JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->getCommandName Description**

     Gets the name of the command based on input.

+---

 !!! signature "protected Application->getDefaultInputDefinition()"
     **return**